marko-knoebl/slides/sections/react/20-state/20-state-en.md

 ## Exercise: Slideshow (part 2)

-add features to the slideshow:
+add some features to the slideshow, e.g.:

 - button for _random image_
 - buttons that let the user change the image width (e.g. switching between _300x200_ and _400x200_)